cagov/handbook-cadotgov/docs/DailyStandup.md

 1. 15 Minute Timebox - 10:00 AM Daily
 1. Standup Questions:
-      a.
-What I did yesterday (or since last meeting)
+      * What I did yesterday (or since last meeting)
-      b.
-What I'm doing today
+      * What I'm doing today
-      c.
-Any Blockers
+      * Any Blockers
 1. No solutioning
 1. 60 seconds per person, then pass to any team member
 1. Call out sidebars, not everyone needs to know everything